 Kidney Transplant Complications and Risks

-Kidney transplant procedure has a relatively high survival rate and carries fewer risks and complications that are seen rarely.
-Complications of kidney transplant include:
+The procedure of kidney transplantation has a relatively high survival rate and carries fewer risks and complications that are seen rarely.
+Complications of kidney transplant surgery include:

 - Kidney infection